shaharhac/new-mac/README.md

 ## Broswer

-For broswing and web developing im using [chrome](https://www.google.com/chrome/). currently considring alternatives like [Arc](https://thebrowser.company/) (DM me for invatations) and [SigmaOS](https://sigmaos.com/).
+For broswing and web developing im using [chrome](https://www.google.com/chrome/). currently considring alternatives like [Arc](https://thebrowser.company/) (DM me for invites) and [SigmaOS](https://sigmaos.com/).
 Both also supports all the extenstions below.

 ### Chrome Extentions